 Our ability to detect stimuli helps us survive.² We are wired to respond to threats or danger.
 It’s the ‘fight-or-flight’ response (due to chemical releases) that helps us overcome or avoid ‘danger’.
 It’s part of our human evolution.
 From stimuli, we construct meaning, and then, perceive the world around us, e.g., are we in chaos, world upheaval, or peaceful bliss?

-♦ Try scheduling these each day.
-There are apps you can use, like Trello, that will allow you to list, organize, and access your tasks and schedule on any device anywhere.
+♦ Use apps, like Trello, that will allow you to list, organize, and access your tasks and schedule on any device anywhere.

-♦ Choose certain times, like when you know you might feel frazzled or when it’s practical, like during lunch or morning or afternoon breaks, and take time out calming your senses.
+♦ Practice calming techniques.
+Choose times when you know you might feel frazzled or when it’s practical, like during lunch or morning or afternoon breaks, and take time out calming your senses.